pyrsmk/run/README.md

 This project is a proof-of-concept aiming to write concise and powerful tasks.

+You don't even have to learn Ruby to being able to use `run`.
+Just follow the documentation.
+If there're no available shell commands for what you want to do (saving or loading a file, generating a UUID, making complex requests, matching with a regex, ...), [StackOverflow](https://stackoverflow.com/) is your friend!

+Have fun!

 ## Notes about Ruby vs Make

 Many of you will probably think "What ?!
 I need to install a new language on my system to use Run ?
 And I also need yo learn Ruby ?!".
 To them, I would respond "Hey !
 With make it's actually the same, but 100x worse !".